A Fistful of Collars

 “Just surrender now,” she barked at the water-wielding super, “You can’t hurt me.
 All you’re doing is delaying the inevitable.”

-The villainess flopped and hopped into the water behind her, smacking the surface hard before diving under.
-Panzer caught herself before unthinkingly wading back into the bay, she wanted to deny her foe every tactical advantage she could.
+The villainess flopped into the water behind her, smacking the surface hard before diving under.
+Panzer caught herself before unthinkingly wading back into the bay; she wanted to deny her foe every tactical advantage she could.

 Suddenly with a deafening roar the waters surged upwards to form two giant walls, the supervillainess darting up the rightmost one like a salmon.
 Panzer backed away slowly and carefully, not wanting to be near the tidal waves but not wanting to trip during her tactical retreat either.
 When the briney villainess reached the pinnacle of her thirty-foot wave she summoned another harpoon of hardened water, pointing it down at Panzer.